BuckShlegeris/BuckShlegeris.github.io/against_saving_lives.md

 I think that our interest in saving lives, as opposed to creating happy lives, partially comes from confusing a good game theory heuristic for a moral rule.
 Just like we're all better off with a rule against theft, even though theft sometimes has a utilitarian justification, the people who currently exist and thus make the rules are better off with a rule against murder.
 It's also a lot harder to see a life lost when you choose not to have a child compared to when someone dies: when you know someone, you're already used to thinking about what they'll be doing in ten years time, and suddenly you have to revise that.
 You don't get such a shock when you choose to not create a hypothetical person, because you don't know anything about what they'll do.

-##  How should this make us think about what charity to give to?
+##  How should this make us think about charity choice?

 For one, I don't care about saving the lives of factory farmed animals: I'm happy with them being killed as soon as possible.
 Some animal welfare advocates disagree with me on this one.